cubasve/Finesse/README.md

 - Trello Board: https://trello.com/b/f7luley2/finesse

 ## Next Steps: Planned Future Enhancements
-- ** Add functionality to Pay Yourself First: **
+- **Add functionality to Pay Yourself First:**
 The user can input an integer, which represents a percentage, and that gets deducted from the user's paycheque/income source before they pay for their other expenses.

-- ** Add definitions to terms: **
+- **Add definitions to terms:**
 When the information icon button is clicked, the popup will show the definition for the particular term.

-- ** Math calculations for each financial statement: **
+- **Math calculations for each financial statement:**
-    - Income Statement: Calculate the total income and the total expenses and deduce the difference (cash flow)
+    - Income Statement: Cash Flow = Total Income - Total Expenses
-    - Balance Sheet: Assets = Liabilities + Equity - The balance sheet must be balanced
+    - Balance Sheet: Assets = Liabilities + Equity

-- ** Add percentages to data inputs: **
+- **Add percentages to data inputs:**
 For instance, out of all the income the user has, how much is allocated to earned, portfolio and passive out of 100%?

-- ** Add validation for the income statement: **
+- **Add validation for the income statement:**
-If the income exceeds the expenses, then there will be a green border surrounding the income statement.
+    - If the income exceeds the expenses, then there will be a green border surrounding the income statement.
-If the income is equal to the expenses (breaking even), then there will be an orange border around the income statement.
+    - If the income is equal to the expenses (breaking even), then there will be an orange border around the income statement.
-If the income is less than the expenses, then there will be a red border.
+    - If the income is less than the expenses, then there will be a red border.

-- ** Add arrows to the UI: **
+- **Add arrows to the UI:**
 The arrows represent the cash flow statement, which is what connects the balance sheet and the income statement.
     - Earned income is linked to a job (employer's financial statement)
     - Portfolio income comes from paper assets